AJMTeaching/comp150week1-acaruso369/week1.md

 ### Questions:

 1. What are the three main characteristics of a list in Python?
+        Ordered, Mutable & allow duplicate elements

-2. How do you create an empty list?
+2. How do you create an empty list? new_list=[]

 3. Name two general uses for lists.
+--> Storing Data & Sorting/Filtering data

-4. What method would you use to add an element to the end of a list?
+4. What method would you use to add an element to the end of a list? append()

 5. How do you remove a specific element from a list?
+-->remove()

 6. What is slicing in the context of lists?
+--> Accessing a subset or a specified portion of a list by using list[start:end]

 7. How can you find the index of a specific element in a list?
+-->Use index()

-8. What does the `clear()` method do to a list?
+8. What does the `clear()` method do to a list? remove all elements in a list

 9. Can a list contain elements of different data types?
+--> Yes

 10. What would be the output of the `access_elements` function if passed `[1, 2, 3, 4]` as an argument?

 ---